cucumber/docs/content/docs/cucumber/step-definitions.md

 ```
 {{% /block %}}

-If the capture group expression is identical to one of the registered
+If the {{% expression-parameter %}} expression is identical to one of the registered
 [parameter types](/docs/cucumber/cucumber-expressions#parameter-types)'s `regexp`,
 the captured string will be transformed before it is passed to the
 step definition's {{% stepdef-body %}}.
 In the example above, the `cukes`